AnonymousTheGOAT/Not-repository-Only-step-by-step-guides-for-now/README.md

 # Not-repository-Only-step-by-step-guides-for-now
 (Respositories will be released soon, peronally working on some projects unofficially.
 Stay tuned for modules, apks, Roms, etc.)

+Proper Configuration Steps (Magisk_Root_Only+Custom_Roms+Android_11_to_16)

+1. Enable Zygisk in Magisk Settings → Reboot
+2. Install Zygisk Next module → Reboot
+3. Install Play Integrity Fork → Run it in module settings → Reboot
+4. Install Shamiko → Reboot
+5. In Magisk Settings:
+               ❌ Disable "Enforce DenyList"
+               ✅ Add banking/UPI apps in
+                  Configure Denylist section
+6. Reboot device
+7. Clear data of banking apps and relaunch
+8. And boom💥.
+Banking/UPI apps running
+     smoothly (95% working, 5% exception due to updates or downloads from non-github sites and apps)

+🤯Still not working, try this :
+1. Flash tricky store module in Magisk→ Reboot
+2. Flash Yurikey manager module in Magisk→ Reboot→Configure it
+3. Not working, well change your rom/gsi/OS(last option) or relock bootlooader and fall back to stock rom.

+All the best👍